micro-os-plus/micro-test-plus-xpack/README.md

 Both syntaxes are functional, and, once the differences understood, the issue is a matter of personal preferences.

+For example, the µOS++ projects favour explicit comparator functions.

 #### Explicit namespace